ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 2. Generate a random value of length `max(Nn, Nk)` bytes, called `response_nonce`.

-3. Extract a pseudorandom key, `prk`, using the `Extract` function provided by the KDF algorithm associated with `context`.
+3. Extract a pseudorandom key (`prk`) using the `Extract` function provided by the KDF algorithm associated with `context`.
 The `ikm` input to this function is `secret`; the `salt` input is the concatenation of `enc` (from `enc_request`) and `response_nonce`.

-4. Use the `Expand` function provided by the same KDF to create an AEAD key, `key`, of length `Nk` - the length of the keys used by the AEAD associated with `context`.
+4. Use the `Expand` function provided by the same KDF to create an AEAD key, `key`, of length `Nk` -- the length of the keys used by the AEAD associated with `context`.
 Generating `aead_key` uses a label of "key".

 5. Use the same `Expand` function to create a nonce, `nonce`, of length `Nn` - the length of the nonce used by the AEAD.
 Generating `aead_nonce` uses a label of "nonce".

-6. Encrypt `response` by passing the AEAD function Seal the values of `aead_key`, `aead_nonce`, an empty `aad`, and a `pt` input of `response`.
+6. Encrypt `response`, passing the AEAD function Seal the values of `aead_key`, `aead_nonce`, an empty `aad`, and a `pt` input of `response`.
 This yields `ct`.